-Each component act as a button and shows its ID in the browser console in response to click event.
+Each component is a button which shows its ID in the browser console in response to click event.

-In order to measure perfomance go to https://6lo82zrlzw.codesandbox.io/ and open Chrome DevTool Performance tab.
+In order to measure performance go to https://6lo82zrlzw.codesandbox.io/ and open Chrome DevTool Performance tab.

 There are two types of components in this example:

 - Regular - standard React.Component

 - Pure - React.PureComponent